Sales View All Departments

 3360 Hwy 61 N, St. Paul, MN 55110

 When you’re dealing with the hot summers and freezing winters in Minnesota, it’s a good idea to have two sets of tires to swap between.
-As the seasons change, you might be wondering what’s the best time to change out your tire sets.
-Here are some general guidelines and helpful tips on swapping your summer or all-season tires for winter tires, and back again.
+You might be wondering what’s the best time to change out your summer or all-season tires for winter tires, and back again.
 Here’s a quick guide on how to do just that!

 Winter tires improve your grip in cold conditions by using a special rubber compound that works better at lower temperatures.
 It doesn’t harden the way the rubber in summer tires does, so you get better traction even when temperatures go below freezing.
 They also use features called sipes to give you better grip on icy, snowy, or wet surfaces.
 Sipes are tiny slits in the tire’s tread block, which open up as the tire rolls.
 They take in water or snow and remove it from the contact patch of the tire, giving you better traction!